adriqnn/SoftUni/05_MySQL/_01_DataDefinitionAndDataTypes/README.md

 # Introduction to Databases.
-Data Definition and Data Types
+Data Definition and Data Types - Lecture